Copyright © 2026 Wasteflex Pty Ltd. All rights reserved.

 Without data on volumes and contamination, it is difficult to improve recycling performance over time.

-Effective co-mingled recycling requires more than just providing bins.
+Effective commingled recycling requires more than just providing bins.
 It needs structure, monitoring and ongoing optimisation.
 Wasteflex supports organisations by improving both the structure and performance of their recycling systems.

 Clear Bin Setup